 Avid DIYers with the skills, expertise, knowledge, and tools are perfect for remodeling small bathrooms.
 But, homeowners should consult with a licensed and professional contractor to ensure that the project would go well.

 When we say “small bathroom,” what do we mean by small?
 It takes bathrooms to have the size of approximately 40 sq. ft.
 (3.72 sq. m.) to be considered small.
 As for half baths with shower, only usually measure 20 sq. ft.
 (1.86 sq. m.) or less.
 An average cost of 3,000 NZ$ is anticipated for the bathroom fixtures and the labor.

 An extra cost of 100 NZ$ per sq. ft. is supposed.
 The labour average cost to a licensed trusted professional might range from 50 NZ$ to 110 NZ$ per hour.
 Remodeling a small or large bathroom varies from the number of materials to be used and the cost for labor that may take.
 Expect to pay for added expenses if you want high-end and quality finishes, such as a fully tiled shower.

 Prioritizing Function for Bathroom Remodeling

 When remodeling a bathroom, you don’t just plan by design but by function.
 The type of finishes installed is determined by the room function.
-If you’re remodelling a kid’s bathroom, you can add some functional fixtures that are less expensive.
+If you’re remodeling a kid’s bathroom, you can add some functional fixtures that are less expensive.
 It would only need a simple tub and child-friendly surround.
 Meanwhile, a master bathroom might include extravagant finishes like glass mosaic dimensions to make it more elegant with a spa-like experience.
 Your guest baths will depend on if you also want to use basic or high-end finishes.

 Powder Room Remodel